rokmohar/alexa-assistant/readme.md

 # Beta Release 2.05

-Supports the new Assistant SDK
+1. Supports the new Assistant SDK
-Adds support for languages other than US English
+2. Adds support for languages other than US English
-Adds suppurt for Echo Show
+3. Adds support for Echo Show and other visual devices
+4. Registers as a device so that it appears in the Google Assistant mobile app for changing settings such as location and language

 ### THIS SKILL IS FOR PERSONAL USE ONLY AND IS NOT ENDORSED BY GOOGLE OR AMAZON.
 WHILST THIS SKILL USES AN OFFICIAL GOOGLE API, IT WILL NEVER PASS AMAZON CERTIFICATION DUE TO THE WAY THE RESPONSES ARE HOSTED.